Segment Anything in 3D with Radiance Fields: Method

-\paragraph{Self-prompting strategy} Given an inaccurate 2D rendered mask $\mathbf{M}^{(n)}$, the self-prompting strategy aims to extract a set of prompt points $\mathcal{P}_s$ from it, which can help SAM to generate 2D segmentation result as accurate as possible.
+Given an inaccurate 2D rendered mask $\mathbf{M}^{(n)}$, the self-prompting strategy aims to extract a set of prompt points $\mathcal{P}_s$ from it, which can help SAM to generate 2D segmentation result as accurate as possible.
 It is important to note that $\mathbf{M}^{(n)}$ is not a typical 2D bitmap, but rather a confidence score map computed using Equation~\eqref{eq:mask_rendering}.
+We propose a simple yet effective self-prompting strategy using this confidence score and the 3D geometry prior provided by the radiance field, as shown in Figure~\ref{fig:mask_to_prompt}.
 Since each image pixel $\mathbf{p}$ corresponds to a ray $\mathbf{r}$ in a rendered view, we use $\mathbf{p}$ for an easier demonstration of the prompt selection strategy on images.